agiguere/SCPmsPushNotificationREST_API/README.md

 Go back to your RFC destination in transaction SM59 and test it.

-Click the `Connection Test` button and you should have an `HTTP 404 Not Found`, rest assure, that is perfecly fine.
+Click the `Connection Test` button and you should have an `HTTP 404 Not Found`, rest assure, that is perfecly fine, this is because of the path prefix.

 ### Step 4 - Install abapGit